-“JRS UK volunteers are integral to our work.
-Without the volunteers, JRS UK could not do as much as it does."
-Louise
+JRS UK volunteers are integral to our work.
+Without our dedicated volunteers, JRS could not do as much for people seeking asylum as it does.

 Our Detention visitors provide a warm and friendly presence at a time when many can feel isolated and alone.
 Our visitors spend one hour a week visiting individuals at the Immigration Removal Centres at Heathrow where they offer a listening ear and emotional support, helping to break down this isolation.

 Every Thursday JRS UK run a day centre where we welcome destitute refugees into a warm and friendly environment.
 Our Day Centre volunteers help in a number of ways through the day and ensure that our refugee friends are greeted by a friendly face and have a listening ear.

 During our weekly Day Centre, our refugee friends are served a healthy, hot meal, with over 100 meals served each week.
-The chef’s assistant will help our volunteer chef to prepare and serve the meal through the day and ensure the kitchen is kept clean and is run smoothly.
+The Chef’s Assistant will help our volunteer chef to prepare and serve the meal through the day and ensure the kitchen is kept clean and is run smoothly.

 Many of our refugee friends are required to report to the Home Office immigration authorities at a frequency and time set by the Home Office.
 Going to report can trigger fear or high levels of anxiety or disorientation.
 JRS UK are looking for volunteers who can accompany, in person, refugee friends who would welcome this form of moral support.

 Some of our refugee friends are in limbo because the Home Office have disputed their nationality.
 A way forward can be to show they are unable to obtain nationality documentation by approaching their embassy to try to obtain documentation.
 This is a big step to take and they need someone to be with them not only to give moral support but also to witness and record what happens and be ready to give evidence of this.